ashtonjamesd/semantic-interpretation/written/p1_evaluator/evaluator.md

 2 + 2 * 4  // 10
 ```

-However, we can insert brackets around the additive expression to increase the precedence it has over the multiplicative expression.
+We can also insert brackets around the additive expression to increase the precedence it has over the multiplicative expression.

 ```
 (2 + 2) * 4  // 16